 When you engage with anyone, you give them signals in the first few seconds which shape how they perceive you.
 They then take those signals, process it, and profile you.
 The way they profile you then impacts how they act towards you.

 So how do you create a favorable impression during a consulting case interview?
 Refer to the diagram above for a full list of key signals you need to give to an interviewer.
 However, being structured, analytical and confident are the most important signals.
-I always tell people, if you can show structure, analytical thinking, and you approach me like I am a peer, you are on your way to create the right impression.

 QUESTION(S) OF THE DAY: How do you think this awareness of signalling can help you during your case interviews?
 Please let us know in the comments.